 Clark's bookstore is completely online.
 To order textbooks, log on to store.clarku.edu/textbooks.
-On the MyCourses page, you will find all the required materials, as well as pricing options (new, used, marketplace, e-book, or rental).
-You also may choose where they would like to have their books delivered.
+The MyCourses page will show students all the required materials, as well as pricing options (new, used, marketplace, e-book, or rental).
+Students also may choose where they would like to have their books delivered.
 All returns and book buybacks will be handled through the site as well.